MOEAFramework/MOEAFramework/docs/listOfProblems.md

 Viennet3 | 2 | 3 | 0 | Real | `new Viennet3()` | <img src="imgs/Viennet3.png" width="100" />
 Viennet4 | 2 | 3 | 3 | Real | `new Viennet4()` | <img src="imgs/Viennet4.png" width="100" />

-Note that several of these problems are maximized.
-Since the MOEA Framework only supports minimization, the objective values are negated!

 ## BBOB-2016

 Contains the 55 bi-objective problems from the "bbob-biobj" test suite presented at the GECCO 2016 BBOB